tesuji/tesuji-kernel-class/DESCRIPTION.md

 ### Declaimer

-If not manually specified otherwise, I am not author of many challenges in this dojo.
+If not manually specified otherwise, I am not the author of many challenges in this dojo.
 However to avoid intentional spoiling, I won't credit the event and author names in each challenge's description.